W-9 Form : Request for Taxpayer Identification

 Generally, a W-9 form is requested when you contract with an independent contractor for a given set of services.
 And at the very least you should obtain a signed W-9 before paying out any sum larger than $600.
 Of course, an employer can request an updated W-9 form at any time but there’s no set law o rule for it.

 The IRS Form W-9 is mostly used to collect the TIN/SSN of a U.S. citizen you plan to engage in business.
-To find out such information for a foreign business or individual, you could use Form W-8 and Form W-7 for individuals who aren’t eligible a SSN but are U.S. residents for Tax purposes.
+To find out such information for a foreign business or individual, you could use Form W-8 and Form W-7 for individuals who aren’t eligible for an SSN but are U.S. residents for Tax purposes.

 Employee or Independent Contractor?